 — Anonymous

 Artificial intelligence (AI) is a very broad term that, roughly speaking, refers to the general ability of computers to emulate human thought and perform tasks in real-world environments.
 Machine learning (ML) is a subset of AI that refers to the technologies and algorithms that enable systems to identify patterns, make decisions, and improve themselves through experience and data.
-Particularly, neural networks (NN) are flexible architectures that attempt to emulate the structure of the neurons in the human brain and provide very powerful tools for systems to learn automatically from examples.
+In particular, neural networks (NN) are flexible architectures that attempt to emulate the structure of the neurons in the human brain and provide very powerful tools for systems to learn automatically from examples.
 This is in opposition to the traditional approach in computer science where the machine is already programmed beforehand to perform one specific task, such as the portfolio formulations considered in this book.

-More specifically, deep neural networks, also broadly referred to as deep learning (DL), have ignited a revolution in many domain-specific areas with an outstanding performance, putting previous traditional methods to shame in terms of performance.
+More specifically, deep neural networks, also broadly referred to as deep learning (DL), have ignited a revolution in many domain-specific areas with outstanding performance, putting previous traditional methods to shame in terms of performance.
 Some areas revolutionized by deep neural networks (in the sense of achieving close-to-human or superhuman performance) include:

-- board and video games: superhuman performance (e.g., Chess, Go, and Atari video games);
+• board and video games: superhuman performance (e.g., chess, Go, and Atari video games);

-- video processing: close to human performance (e.g., real-time video navigation in drones);
+• video processing: close-to-human performance (e.g., real-time video navigation in drones);

-- self-driving cars: not yet superhuman or even human-level, but soon-to-arrive;
+• self-driving cars: not yet superhuman or even human-level, but soon to arrive;

 The million-dollar question is whether this revolution will extend to financial systems.
 To start with, there are many ways in which DL can be used in financial systems.
 In fact, it has already been successfully employed in some specific problems, such as sentiment analysis of news, credit default detection, or satellite image analysis to detect stock levels or crop production related to companies.